 How to Add Content in the Post Listing Block?

-To add content to the Post Listing block from The Plus Addons for Block Editor, add the block on the page or template.
+To add content to the Post Listing block from The Plus Blocks for Gutenberg, add the block on the page or template.

 From the Post Listing Types dropdown under the Content Listing tab, you have to select the listing type.